megha101004/agents/Changes by Megha Agarwal/README.md

-# LiveKit Voice Interruption Handling — SalesCode.ai Final Round (Megha)
+# LiveKit Voice Interruption Handling — SalesCode.ai Final Round (Megha Agarwal)

 This branch implements an **extension-layer interrupt handler** for a LiveKit voice agent.
 It filters out fillers like “uh/umm/hmm/haan” **only while the agent is speaking**, but treats them as normal speech when the agent is quiet.
 It also prioritizes **real interrupts** like “wait/stop/hold on” with near-zero added latency.